Jack Del Rio: College career

 Del Rio was selected out of high school by the Toronto Blue Jays in the 22nd round (550th overall) of the 1981 MLB Draft, but opted instead to accept a scholarship from the University of Southern California to play both football and baseball.
 In baseball, Del Rio was as a two-year starter at catcher on a team that also included future Major League Baseball players Mark McGwire and Randy Johnson, as well as future baseball executive Damon Oppenheimer.

 Del Rio was a four-year starter in football.
 As a junior, he made the third-team 1983 All-American team.
-As a senior, Del Rio earned consensus All-American honors, was a runner-up for the Lombardi Award given to the nation's best lineman or linebacker, and was named along with quarterback Tim Green co-MVP of the Rose Bowl.
-He finished his college career with 340 tackles, including 58 tackles for loss.
-Del Rio was named to the second-team All-Pac-10 in 1984, the first time in his college career he did not make first-team.
+As a senior, Del Rio earned consensus All-American honors, was a runner-up for the Lombardi Award given to the nation's best lineman or linebacker and was named along with quarterback Tim Green co-MVP of the Rose Bowl.
+Del Rio finished his college career with 340 tackles, including 58 tackles for loss.
+He was named to the second-team All-Pac-10 in 1984, the first time in his college career where he did not make first-team.

+In 2015, Del Rio was inducted into the USC Athletic Hall of Fame.

 Professional career

 New Orleans Saints

-Del Rio was selected by the New Orleans Saints in the third round (68th overall) of the 1985 NFL Draft.
+Del Rio was selected by the New Orleans Saints in the third round (68th overall) of the 1985 NFL draft.
 He was also selected by the Los Angeles Express in the 1985 USFL Territorial Draft.
-As a rookie, Jack started nine games at right inside linebacker, tied a franchise record with five fumble recoveries (including one returned for a 22-yard touchdown) and earned NFL All-rookie honors.
-Del Rio also collected 68 tackles, five passes defensed and three forced fumbles.
+As a rookie, Del Rio started nine games at right inside linebacker, tied a franchise record with five fumble recoveries (including one returned for a 22-yard touchdown) and earned NFL All-rookie honors.
+He also collected 68 tackles, five passes defensed and three forced fumbles.
 In 1986, Del Rio lost his starting position to Alvin Toles after the season opener and recorded only 20 tackles during the season.